Ryan Wesley Routh

 Charges Filed

-Routh is charged with attempted assassination of a presidential candidate and other federal offenses.
+Routh is charged with attempted assassination of a presidential candidate and other offenses.

 Not Guilty Plea